The main core of this site are the regular blogs…

 I am secondly a European – this is my context.
 I wish to see this wonderful continent and the islands that belong to this geographical identity impacted for Jesus.
 (I also wish to participate in healing wherever those from this continent have imposed any level of colonial rule.)

-The above convictions has led us (Gayle and I) to relocate first to the island of Mallorca, then the ancient city of Cádiz (the historic Tarshish that Jonah was heading for) and from there to our current base on the east coast.
+The above convictions has led us (Gayle and I) to relocate first to the island of Mallorca, then the ancient city of Cádiz (the historic Tarshish that Jonah was heading for) and from there to our current bases: on the east coast, and in Madrid, the capital.
 Brought up in Scotland I then lived the major part of my life in England, but I had for many years a focus on the mainland of Europe.

 In May 1991, I gave a message that the call of God was to lead us toward the day when there would be 3 generations working together.
 God being the God of Abraham, Isaac and Jacob.
 I now see this in a non-hierarchical way (not grandparents, parents and children – but three generations of parents rising up).